JintuZheng/vitbackbone/README.md

 It provides:

-- Newly and powerful Vision Transformer's Backbones(all with pretrained weights) simpler usage
+- Newly and powerful Vision Transformer's Backbones (all with pretrained weights) simple usage
 - You can build your own model quickly based on Vision Transformer backbone using **vitbackbone**
 - More ViT backbones are coming soon......:cupid: